Ipstenu/varnish-http-purge/readme.txt

 = What if I have multiple proxy cache IPs? =

-Multiple IPs are not supported at this time.
+You may enter them, separated by a comma, on the settings page.

 = What version of Varnish is supported? =

-This was built and tested on Varnish 3.x.
-While it is reported to work on 2.x and 4.x, it is only supported on v3 at this time.
+So far this plugin has been reported to successfully function on Varnish v2 through v5.

 = Does this work with Nginx caching? =

 It can, if you've configured Nginx caching to respect the curl PURGE request.
-If this doesn't work, I recommend setting your Varnish IP to `localhost` as Nginx requires a service control installed for the IP address to work.
+If this doesn't work, try setting your Varnish IP to `localhost` as Nginx requires a service control installed for the IP address to work.

 = What should my cache rules be? =